ryanatk/junction/docs/contract.md

 ## So in short

-You _Hawthorne Hospitality, LLC_, located at _421 Monticello Rd, Charlottesville, VA 22902_ ("You") are hiring us _Ryan Atkinson Dev, LLC_ ("We or Us") to:
+You _Hawthorne Hospitality, LLC_, located at _824 Hinton Ave, Charlottesville, VA 22902_ ("You") are hiring us _Ryan Atkinson Dev, LLC_ ("We or Us") to:

-* Design & develop a web site that you can maintain & update going forward
+* Design & develop 2 websites (junctionva.com & thelocal-cville.com) that you can maintain & update going forward
-* For the total price of _$2,000_.
+* For the total price of _$3,000_.

 ## What do both parties agree to?